-Range of Annual Operating Expenses for the Funds During 20151Lowest HighestTotal Annual Fund Operating Expenses (total of all expenses that are deducted from Fund assets, including management fees, 12b-1 fees, and other expenses, before any contractual waivers or reimbursements of fees and expenses)Use of the texpenseHighestNet Total Annual Fund Operating Expenses After Reimbursements and Waivers (total of all expenses that are deducted from Fund assets, including management fees, 12b-1 fees, and other expenses, after any contractual waivers or reimbursements of fees and expenses)20.33% 1.10%
+Range of Annual Operating Expenses for the Funds During 20181

+Lowest riignest Total Annual Fund Operating Expenses (total of all expenses that are deducted from Fund assets, including management fees, 12b-1 fees, and other expenses, before any contractual waivers or reimbursements of fees and expenses) 0.34% 2.19% Net Total Annual Fund Operating Expenses After Reimbursements and Waivers (total of all expenses that are deducted from Fund assets, including management fees, 12b-1 fees, and other expenses, after any contractual waivers or reimbursements of fees and expenses) 2 0.28% 1.14%

-- 1 The Fund expenses used to prepare this table were provided to us by the Fund(s).
+The Fund expenses used to prepare this table were provided to us by the Fund(s).
 We have not independently verified such information.
-The expenses shown are those incurred for the year ended December 31, 2015.
-Current or future expenses may be greater or less than those shown. - 2 The range of Net Total Annual Fund Operating Expenses After Reimbursements and Waivers takes into account contractual arrangements for those Funds that require a Fund's investment adviser to reimburse or waive Fund expenses for a limited period of time ending no earlier than September 30, 2016.
-For more information about these arrangements, consult the prospectuses for the Funds.
+The expenses shown are those incurred for the year ended December 31, 2018.
+Current or future expenses may be greater or less than those shown.

-The next table shows the fees and expenses charged by each Fund for the fiscal year ended December 31, 2015.
+The next table shows the fees and expenses charged by each Fund for the fiscal year ended December 31, 2018.